45

 Below Average Value

-Areas of concern include a 34.4% graduation rate and concerning loan repayment rates and a long payback period.
+What to keep an eye on: its 34.4% graduation rate, concerning loan repayment rates, a long payback period.

-Median debt of $17,671 against $44,962 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $17,671 against $44,962 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links